 If you see a Curlew, please check it for colour-rings.
 More details can be found here.
-You can also report any observations to Leo Smith.
+You can also report any observations to Leo Smith (contact details below).

 Other initiatives raising the profile of Curlew

-The profile of Curlews, and the need for concerted and co-ordinated action to halt and reverse their decline, has received considerable support recently
+The profile of Curlews, and the need for concerted and co-ordinated action to halt and reverse their decline, has received considerable support in recent years.

 - An article in British Birds in November 2015, pointing out that the UK had about 28% of the European population, and 18-27% of the world population, and arguing that Curlew conservation is the highest Bird conservation priority in the UK